ninn55/SmartAmoeba/Readme.md

 <!-- TODO @BaconXu Changed mandarin content please verify-->

 * Limited computing resources: AI/ML algorithm usually takes more computation.
 Running a programs needs CPU(Central Computing Unit) time and RAM(Randomly Accessed Memory).
 In terms, they are determined by limited power.
 This will cause significant challenges, when porting AI algorithm to edge.
+As shown in table below, with Cloud Mobile and Tiny compared, the computing power difference can be clearly seen.

 * Fragmented ecosystem: The capacity of memory can range from KiloBytes to MegaBytes, from SRAM to SDRAM to DRAM.
 The Coremark:tm: score ranging from couple dozen to thousands.
 SIMD and float point operation is also limited to specific hardware platform.
 HAL(hardware abstraction layer) can also be different to fit application scenarios.